 Fluid loss is experienced in a variety of ways through

-This is why replacement of such fluids during these activities is essential for the body to function properly, thus drinking less water as needed may do more harm.
+This is why the replacement of such fluids during these activities is essential for the body to function properly, thus drinking less water as needed may do more harm.

 It makes sense right?

 So can you drink too much water?
-Short answer is yes.
-When you increase your intake of water unnecessarily (and I mean a lot), your body cannot process the inflow and you will suffer from what is commonly termed, water intoxication.
+The short answer is yes.
+When you increase your intake of water unnecessarily (and I mean a lot), your body cannot process the inflow and you will suffer from what is commonly termed water intoxication.
 This is especially true and mostly seen in infants under six months and in athletes.
 For young adults, it is unlikely for them to suffer from water intoxication because the kidneys can process 15 litres of water every day.
 This volume is more than what most regular adults can actually consume in a day, but one can only try.

 What Is Water Intoxication

-The Journal of Clinical Pathology explore in one of their reports a case of a 64-year-old woman who had a severe heart condition caused by deterioration of the valves.
+The Journal of Clinical Pathology explores in one of their reports a case of a 64-year-old woman who had a severe heart condition caused by the deterioration of the valves.
 Her medical reports indicated that on the night before her death, she began to drink water on impulse, about 30-40 glasses.
 Later that evening she became hysterical, had episodes of vomiting and nausea.
 She fell asleep and never woke up.
 After her body was assessed it indicated a case of water intoxication.

 Water intoxication is when the body has a rapid intake of water which causes a disturbance in the electrolyte balance.
-Electrolytes are the electrical charged chemicals that allow your cells to carry electrical impulses (nerve impulses, muscle contractions) across themselves and to other cells.
+Electrolytes are the electrically charged chemicals that allow your cells to carry electrical impulses (nerve impulses, muscle contractions) across themselves and to other cells.
 If this is unbalanced your body functions suffer.

-There is only so much water that the kidneys can process, thus rapid intake of water in short intervals may damage its filtering functions.
+There is only so much water that the kidneys can process, thus the rapid intake of water in short intervals may damage its filtering functions.

-In severe cases, seizures, comas and death.
+In severe cases, seizures, comas, and death.